devilry/devilry_file_upload/docs/source/jquerywidgets.rst

             Set the preview as a text string.
 Typically used when your server API extract text from some text-based format, such as PDF or ODF.

-    .. function:: setPreviewUrl(url)
+.. function:: devilry_file_upload.jquery.UploadedFilePreviewWidget.setPreviewUrl(url)

-        The the preview image from an URL --- same effect as the ``previewUrl`` option.
+    set the the preview image from an URL --- same effect as the ``previewUrl`` option.

-    .. function:: setPreviewText(textstring)
+.. function:: devilry_file_upload.jquery.UploadedFilePreviewWidget.setPreviewText(textstring)

-        The the preview text from a string --- same effect as the ``previewText`` option.
+    Set the the preview text from a string --- same effect as the ``previewText`` option.

 Usage